Ex-St Helens coach Anderson paralysed in accident

 "I've got slight movement in my right hand.
 Three weeks ago I couldn't do that.
 It's progress."

-Anderson made his name in the NRL, where he took New Zealand Warriors to their first Grand Final in 2002, and also coached New Zealand.
+Anderson made his name in the NRL, where he took New Zealand Warriors to their first Grand Final in 2002, and also coached New Zealand before beginning a three-year spell with Saints in 2005.

-He led Saints to the Grand Final and Challenge Cup finals in 2007 and 2008 as well as the 2007 World Club Challenge.
-He won the BBC Sports Personality Coach of the Year award in 2006.

-Anderson guided the Parramatta Eels to the 2009 NRL Grand Final and later joined the Sydney Roosters as head of recruitment, a role he is continuing while he has rehabilitation.
+Anderson guided the Parramatta Eels to the 2009 NRL Grand Final and later joined the Sydney Roosters as head of recruitment, a role he is continuing during his rehabilitation.

 A fundraising initiative has been launched with the help of the NRL and Anderson's former clubs to help him and his family with essential equipment, home modifications and specialist physiotherapy.